 A few months ago, I wrote a short post on using precise language to discuss racism, discrimination and prejudice.
-Now, as black people and their allies protest racial injustice in the US, my thoughts return to the importance of not only teaching about race and racism, but also of creating anti-racist curricula.
+Now, as African Americans and their allies protest racial injustice in the US, my thoughts return to the importance of not only teaching about race and racism, but also of creating anti-racist curricula.

 What does anti-racist mean?

 As mentioned previously, I taught at an “urban school” in Cincinnati, Ohio.
 A few of the staff clearly held with racial prejudices towards their students.
 Others were sublimely unconcerned with race.
 Many more (including myself), were confronted by the realities of institutionalised racism facing our students and found ourselves on a journey – with these young people as our guides – learning (in a very limited sense) about what it was like growing-up black in southern Ohio, and also about our privilege as white, largely middle-class educators in America.

 I was reading a lot of academic work on critical race theory and education at the time, with contributions from Gloria Ladson-Billings (and this!), Patricia Hill Collins, bell hooks and many others.

 While the issue of race in education had shifted prior to me being a teacher, much of the talk about race and curriculum when I was teaching focused on either being colourblind (e.g. I don’t see colour) or by not being racist (e.g. I’m not racist, I have black friends or I’m not racist, but…).
 Although many teachers were coming to grips with white privilege, much of the progress in understanding and addressing race in school was halted by an emphasis on inaction, of “being” rather than doing, of disposition rather than imposition.
 This is the key difference between not being ‘racist’ and being ‘anti-racist.’